dynasheu/Standby-PSU/README.md

 - ir
 - serial out

-This sketch is not ported from test as of right now.

-## standby-psu-test
-This sketch is for debugging and testing on arduino.
-Uses normal IRremote.h library.

 ## standby-psu-slave
 Comming soon.

-Will use ReceiveOnlySoftwareSerial and no IR.
+This sketch is for use with ATTiny.
+Uses ReceiveOnlySoftwareSerial.h library.

 I/O:
 - button